 On a previous 52Q, the question was asked, what is the best weapon in comics?
 At that time I answered Wolverine’s claws.
 I still think that Wolverine’s claws are the best weapons in comics.
 But my question today is which weapon would I take into a fight.
 And it wouldn’t be Wolverine’s claws.
 Why you ask?
 Well that answer is simple, you gotta put the claws inside your body.
 I’m not willing to go that far.

 We all know the procedure Logan had to endure to have adamantium bonded to his skeleton.
-I know right now I couldn’t endure that kind of pain (and I have a high tolerance for pain).
+I know right now I couldn’t endure that kind of pain (and I have a high tolerance for pain after my accident as a kid and that I use kratom for chronic pain ever since).
 Just the thought of having molten adamantium (depending on the origin story) injected into my bones, with little tiny drill bits, just doesn’t sit well with me.
 Sure I love the idea of being able to pop claws, but there is no way I would endure the procedure to have claws.
 So claws are officially off the list.

 After thinking about all the weapons that are currently available to super heroes, I have decided the weapon I would choose to take into a fight is… (dramatic pause for effect)… CAPTAIN AMERICA’S SHIELD.

 Captain America’s shield is a mixture of Vibranium and steel (in some continuities Adamantium is also added).
 It’s current discus shape was introduced in Captain America Comics in 1941.
 In some continuities it was presented to Captain America by Franklin D. Roosevelt.
 The shield was created by Dr. Myron MacLain, who fell asleep during the creation process and was unable to recreate the production of the original shield.